 The sensor is where the system resolution calculation begins.
 By starting with the sensor, it is easier to determine what lens performance is required to match the sensor or other application requirements.
 The highest frequency which can be resolved by a sensor, the Nyquist frequency, is effectively two pixels or one line pair.
 Table 1 shows the Nyquist limit associated with pixel sizes found on some highly used sensors.
 The resolution of the sensor, also referred to as the image space resolution for the system, can be calculated by multiplying the pixel size in μm by 2 (to create a pair), and dividing that into 1000 to convert to mm:

 Sensors with larger pixels will have lower limiting resolutions.
 Sensors with smaller pixels will have higher limiting resolutions.

 With this information, the limiting resolution on the object to be viewed can be calculated.
 In order to do so, the relationships between the sensor size, the field of view, and the number of pixels on the sensor need to be understood.

 Sensor size refers to the size of a camera sensor’s active area, typically specified by the sensor format size.
 However, the exact sensor proportions will vary depending on the aspect ratio, and the nominal sensor formats should be used only as a guideline, especially for telecentric lenses and high magnification objectives.
-The sensor size can be directly calculated from the pixel size and the number of active pixels on the sensor.
+The horizontal or vertical sensor size can be directly calculated from the pixel size and the horizontal or vertical number of active pixels on the sensor.